sekrupke/bi-mini-project-p02/README.md

 ## Step 2: Data Vault Model
 The Data Vault Model is a modern database modeling method and is created with the results of the analysis and data understanding from Step 1.

-As a first step the Object Types (cf. Entities) of the data set are considered.
-The review lead to following Object Types:
+As a first step the Object Types of the data set are considered.
+The review lead to following Object Types (Conceptual Data Model):
 * Thesis
 * Detail
 * Person